pimcore/pimcore/doc/Development_Documentation/10_Extending_Pimcore/13_Plugin_Developers_Guide/README.md

 # Bundle Developers Guide

-In previous versions of Pimcore, a plugin system allowed to hook into the system to add custom functionality.
-Starting with Pimcore 5, the plugin system was replaced by native Symfony bundles.
-Therefore you do not need to any special plugin structure but can refer to the [Symfony Bundle Documentation](http://symfony.com/doc/current/bundles.html) on how to get started with your custom bundles.
-From within your bundle, you have all possibilities to extend the system, from creating an defining services to routes, library code and anything else.
+In previous versions of Pimcore, a plugin system allowes you to hook into the system to add custom functionality.
+Starting with
+Pimcore 5, the plugin system was replaced by native Symfony bundles.
+Therefore, you do not need to any special plugin structure but can refer to the [Symfony Bundle Documentation](http://symfony.com/doc/current/bundles.html) on how to get started with your custom bundles.
+From within your bundle, you have all possibilities to extend the system, from defining new services or routes, library code and anything else.

 ## Bundle layout